Completing a doctorate

 Once you have received notification of the appointment of the doctorate committee, a provisional doctoral conferral date can be set.
 The Office of the Beadle is responsible for the administration and execution of PhD defence ceremonies.
-You can consult the PhD conferral calendar to find out whether UvA's doctorate locations (the Agni or the Aula) are available on your intended date.
+You can consult the PhD conferral calendar to find out whether UvA's doctorate locations (the Agnietenkapel or Aula) are available on your intended date.
 Once you've agreed the potential dates with your supervisor(s), any co-supervisor(s) and all the members of your doctorate committee, you can contact the Office of the Beadle to provisionally reserve this date.

 You will have to prepare the final, identical paper and electronic versions of your manuscript and have them approved by your supervisor(s) and co-supervisor(s).
 Once their approval has been obtained, changes can no longer be made to the manuscript.

 No later than 14 weeks before the provisional doctoral conferral date (as specified by the Office of the Beadle), the final manuscript approved by the supervisor(s) and any co-supervisor(s) will be submitted to the doctorate committee.
 At the same time, the supervisor will send the electronic version of the manuscript to the dean for a plagiarism check.

 The members of the doctorate committee will assess the manuscript and will notify the supervisor(s) and the dean of their decision no later than eight weeks before the doctoral conferral date using the Doctoral thesis assessment and admission to the PhD defence ceremony form.
 It is expressly not the intention here to propose amendments or additions to the thesis.